hexters/react-native-bluetooth-escpos-printer/README.md

 #### Options of printLabel( ) function: (JSON object) ####

 ##### width #####
-    label with , the real size of the label, matured by mm usualy.
+    label width , the real size of the label, measured by mm usually.
 ##### height #####
-    label height, the real size of the label, matured by mm usualy.
+    label height, the real size of the label, measured by mm usually.
 ##### direction #####
     the printing direction, constants of BluetoothTscPrinter.DIRECTION, values BluetoothTscPrinter.DIRECTION.FORWARD/BluetoothTscPrinter.DIRECTION.BACKWARD (0/1)
 ##### gap #####
-    the gap between 2 labels, matured by mm usualy.
+    the gap between 2 labels, measured by mm usually.
 ##### reference #####
     the "zero" position of the label, values [x,y], default [0,0]
 ##### tear #####